Skip to main content

 The Price Conversation

 At one of the priciest in its class, the Sisleya Firming Concentrate costs more than many people's entire skincare routine.
 The honest assessment: the firming results are real, the ingredient research is legitimate, and the experience is unmatched.
-But a below average for its category peptide serum like the Medik8 Liquid Peptides delivers perhaps 75% of the firming benefit at a fraction of the cost.
+Despite expecting a peptide serum at a fraction of the price to deliver equivalent results, the DEJ-specific firmness from the Sisley had a structural quality that collagen-focused approaches did not quite replicate — the jawline definition felt different, more architectural.
+Switching from Medik8 Liquid Peptides to the Sisley Firming Concentrate, the first thing we noticed was the structural density it built along the jawline over six weeks.
+But a below average for its category peptide serum like Medik8 delivers perhaps 75% of the firming benefit at a fraction of the cost.

 The remaining 25% is where personal value enters the equation.
-If the full Sisley experience — the formulation quality, the botanical sourcing, the heritage — adds something meaningful to your life, the premium makes sense.
+If the full Sisley experience — the formulation quality, the botanical sourcing, the heritage — adds something tangible to your daily routine, the premium makes sense.
 If you just want firmer skin, more affordable options exist.

 Strengths and Weaknesses